Free Spell Check Libraries, Free Spell Checkers Source Code

 This page lists free spell checker source code, libraries, DLLs, ActiveX controls, and Delphi components that you can use to provide a spell checking facility in your application.
 Many, if not all of them, also come with spell check dictionaries that you can use, and some even come with dictionaries for a variety of languages, so that you don't have to build your own dictionary from scratch.

-In addition, if you arrived at this page looking for spell checking software that you can run on your computer to check the spelling, rather than programming libraries, please see the Free Spell Checker Software page instead.
+However, if you have arrived at this page looking for complete spell checking software that you can run on your computer to check the spelling, rather than programming libraries, please see the Free Spell Checker Software page instead.

 Other Source Code / Libraries